daffaalam/flutter_installer_cli/README-en.md

 Please remember the system requirements ([windows](https://flutter.dev/docs/get-started/install/windows#system-requirements)/[linux](https://flutter.dev/docs/get-started/install/linux#system-requirement)/[macos](https://flutter.dev/docs/get-started/install/macos#system-requirement)) needed before running this application.
 On Linux and MacOS if it doesn't work or there is a permission error, please do `chmod +x flutter_installer_cli` first.

 Please report to [issues](https://github.com/daffaalam/flutter_installer_cli/issues) if it fails or something wrong.
+If you cannot use github issues, contact directly to Telegram [@daffaalam](https://t.me/daffaalam).

 ### Custom Installation Path